splunk/public-o11y-docs/admin/teams/intro-roles-users-teams.rst

 .. toctree::
    :hidden:

-   About user roles and permissions TOGGLE <roles-and-permissions-about>
+   About roles and permissions <roles-and-permissions-about>
    Matrix of roles and capabilities  <roles-and-permissions-table>
    Create and manage users  <manage-users>
    Manage teams  <manage-membership>